xb3n6e/mysql-table-checker-python/README.md

 # SETUP
 1. Download the lastest version of Python [here](https://www.python.org/downloads/release/python-31011/)
-2. Download `mysql-table-checker.py` file,
+2. Download `mysql-table-checker.exe` file,
-3. Open `mysql-table-checker.py` file.
+3. Open `mysql-table-checker.exe` file.

 # HOW TO USE?
 1. Do setup,